It’s now less than a month before the introduction of the European Union's General Data Protection Regulation (GDPR) on 25th May 2018.

 4. Test understanding

-This offers a simple, non-threatening way for employers to check that staff have fully understood the regulations and what they’re providing their consent for.
+This offers a simple, non-threatening way for employers to check that staff has fully understood the regulations and what they’re providing their consent for.

-If any significant knowledge gaps are identified, additional training sessions can be organised to compensate.
+If any significant knowledge gaps are identified, additional training sessions can be organized to compensate.

 Together, SnapComms employee engagement tools can help take the stress out of GDPR compliance.
 For further information, read more about employee rights or contact us directly to chat about how we can assist your organization.